 I love to watch a period drama while I’m baking or after shoveling a ton of snow.
 A good period drama has a good story, wonderful costumes, a good soundtrack, and is historically or book accurate.
 For me, these movies all fit exactly what I am looking for.
 All six of the films on this list are excellent movies and I would recommend checking them out!

 What are some period dramas that you are thankful for?
-Let me know in the comments!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know in the comments!Pin this article to read later!
+And make sure to follow us on Pinterest.